babynus/projeqtor/branches/V8.1/projeqtor/docs/user/Features.rst

 The planning can also be viewed as a Project Portfolio, which is a Gantt planning view restricted to one line per project, plus optionally selected milestones.

+.. index:: Planning management (Global Planning)
+.. rubric:: Global Planning

+The Global Planning allows you to display many more elements on the gantt chart in addition to the usual projects, activities, and milestones.

+In this diagram view, you can view decisions, test sessions, deliveries, risks, tickets or opportunities ...

+All of which can be linked to an activity or any other element of the diagram.

+.. index:: Planning management (Resources Planning)
+.. rubric:: Resources Planning

+You can display the planning for each resource, but also by team, by pool or you can display all the resources whatever their assignments or assignments.

+.. topic:: **More details**

+   * :ref:`planning_element`
+   * :ref:`Gantt_chart`

 .. raw:: latex

     \newpage